McNepp/QApplicationContext/README.md

     context -> publish();

 And that's all that is needed to get rid of any mandatory order of initialization of the modules A, B and C.

+## Publish-mode ('allowPartial')

+The function QApplicationContext::publish(bool) has a boolean argument `allowPartial` with a default-value of `false`.
+The following table shows how this argument affects the outcome of the function:

+### allowPartial = false:
+- If publication of one service fails for whatever reason, the function will immediately return without attempts to publish other services.
+- All errors that occur while publishing a service will be logged with the level QtMsgType::QtCriticalMessage.

+### allowPartial = true:
+- If publication of one service fails for reasons that may be fixed, the function will continue to publish other services.
+  Such reasons include:
+  - unresolved dependencies (as those may be registered later).
+  - unresolved config-values (as those may be configured later).
+- Such "fixable errors" that occur while publishing a service will be logged with the level QtMsgType::QtWarningMessage.
+- If publication of one service fails for reasons that will prevail, the function will will immediately return without attempts to publish other services.
+  Such reasons include:
+  - ambiguous dependencies (as those cannot not be removed from the ApplicationContext).
+  - non-existing names of Q_PROPERTYs.
+  - syntactically erronous config-keys (such as `"$interval}"``).
+- Such "fatal errors" that occur while publishing a service will be logged with the level QtMsgType::QtCriticalMessage.